LeviRosol/libgdx-turny-tiles/README.md

 * The TMX map is 10x10
 * Tiles are 32x32
-* Currently compiles for Android and Desktop
+* Currently compiles and runs on Android and Desktop